 Digital communications have exploded in the past decade.
 People are becoming more connected and more demanding online and our organisation should make the most of these developments.
 To keep pace with these changes, a major cross-Commission programme of digital transformation is underway to help us rationalise, redefine and redesign how we communicate online.

-The aim of the programme (formerly known as EC EUROPA web rationalisation programme), run by DGs Communication, DG Translation and DIGIT, is to:
+The aim of the programme (formerly known as EC EUROPA web rationalisation programme), run by DG Communication, DG Translation and DIGIT, is to:

-The project team is supported by a director-level working group set up by Catherine Day and chaired by the Director-General of DG COMM.
+The project team is supported by a director-level working group set up by Catherine Day at the beginning of 2013 and chaired by DG COMM.
 At their first meeting the directors adopted a series of principles of online communication, the first of which is to focus on user needs when we communicate online.

 "We believe that digital communication channels can bring the EU closer to people and enable the Commission to play its role more effectively.
 A strong digital presence will help us be more relevant, coherent and transparent while giving the institution a more human face.
 We believe that our decentralised organisation can best achieve this with a central, cross-DG multi-disciplinary team that: